Sunday, February 19, 2023

 Lisa and I looked at each other.

 Perhaps Phoebe was more resilient than I anticipated, perhaps children bounce back more easily than the rest of us.
 We decided not to question it and cleaned our plates.
-Homemade Pain Au Chocolate is too good to let it go to waste.
+Homemade Pain Au Chocolat is something that should ever go to waste.

 We made ourselves comfortable in the great room with a second cup of coffee while Phoebe played Santa.

-I cannot tell you what happened in McKinley’s life in the hours between Christmas morning and his exit the night before.
-I will not tell you what he said to me as we stood in the kitchen that morning, I promised I would keep it to myself.
+I cannot tell you what happened in McKinley’s life during the hours between the time he left the night before and Christmas morning.
+I won't tell you what he said to me as we stood in the kitchen that morning, I promised him I'd keep it to myself.

-McKinley found his way to seeing things from my point of view and I from his.
+I'll say this instead, if this were a fairy tale my next words might be ‘and they lived happily ever after.’
+If this were a Bronte novel, I might say, ‘Reader, I married him.’
+Our journey to love did not fit either one.
+The journey we're on now is not always easy or smooth but it is thoroughly and uniquely ours.
+McKinley found a way to see things from my point of view and I from his.
 Eventually we found our way, away from the past and into the present with a firm foundation at its center.
-One that includes a precocious eight year old girl and her mother.
-An eight year girl going on thirty-eight.
+One that includes a precocious eight-year-old girl and her mother.
+An eight-year-old girl going on thirty-eight.

 I finished reading.
-It my first public reading for this novel.
-There have not been many hard back sales today.
-“Once Upon A Christmas Wish” skyrocketed to alarming heights while in pre-sale.
+It my first public reading of this novel.
+There have not been many hardcover sales today.
+The book that became “Once Upon A Christmas Wish” skyrocketed to alarming heights while in presale.
 The publisher was having a tough time keeping up.
-The store was full of people seeking autographs and selfies.
+Today the store was full of people seeking autographs and selfies.
 More than a few were not regular fans, they were new to my work.
 I suspected many were curious to discover what the fuss was all about.

 The audience was fully engaged.
-A few people teared up a bit and one womanly was still winding down.
+A few people teared up a bit and one woman was still winding down.
 She had been openly sobbing.
-I felt bad the story had upset her so much.
-I found myself wondering if this book should have been published at all.
-When one is standing in a bookstore crowded with people who came in because of said book, it is a bit too late to question whether publishing had been the best move.
+I felt bad the story had upset her so much and I found myself wondering if this book should have been published at all.
+When one is standing in a bookstore crowded with people who came in because of said book, it's a bit late to question whether publishing had been the best move.

-“McKinley.
-Is he still a part of your life?”
+Is McKinley still a part of your life?”

-Of course the most difficult question came first.
+Of course, the most difficult question had to come first.
 I took a deep breath before giving my pre-planned McKinley approved answer.
 The positive yet non-specific one crafted to protect McKinley’s privacy.

 Book Signing